dventimihasura/davidaventimiglia-talks/hasuracon_july_2023/README.md

   * http://localhost:8085 :: Hasura subgraph2 for **catalogdb** data using Remote Actions
   * http://localhost:8086 :: Hasura supergraph composing **subgraph1** and **subgraph2**

-On Linux this can be down from the command line in the following way.
+On Linux this can be done from the command line in the following way.

 ```bash
 xdg-open http://localhost:8082 # OpenAPI endpoint